Comprehensive Spine & Back Care

 Other Spine Services

 Any spine injury has the potential to cause a lasting loss of strength, sensation, and function.
 With that can also come a loss of independence: seemingly simple tasks instead require assistance.

-Rather than letting that happen, CNOS physicians and surgeons use rehabilitation, assistive devices and surgery (if necessary) to help patients lead productive, independent lives.
+Rather than letting that happen, CNOS physicians, physical therapists, and surgeons use rehabilitation, assistive devices and surgery (if necessary) to help patients lead productive, independent lives.
 Ease your pain by seeing our experts for compression fractures, herniated discs, spine trauma, and anything else that inhibits your day-to-day life.

 Conditions like cervical spondylosis come as a result of age-related wear and tear.
 Although there’s no specific treatment, the effects can be made better through medication, physical therapy, and surgery when necessary.

 Sciatica often accompanies herniated discs, causing pain that radiates along the sciatic nerve (extending from the lower back down one or both legs).
 Your treatment might include anti-inflammatory medications and physical therapy.

 Spondylolisthesis is the result of a bone (or vertebra) slips forward onto the bone below it.
 If it moves too far, this bone can cause severe back pain or nerve crowding, resulting in leg pain or numbness.
 Severe cases may require surgery, but most cases are improved through rest and medication.

 Spine issues can disrupt life at any age.
 Scoliosis, for example, occurs most often in young adults, although it can start during childhood years and become more severe over time.
 This spine deformity causes a sideways curvature of the spine that can range from not needing treatment to correction through a brace or surgery.

 Kyphosis is another spine deformity that causes a hunching of the back.
 Most common in older women, this condition is often a result of osteoporosis.
 Patients with kyphosis might experience pain and stiffness that requires medication, physical therapy and sometimes surgery.